Pila Historic Town Center

 The Pila Historic Town Center is a historic district located at Barangay Santa Clara Norte, Pila, Laguna, Philippines.
 The district preserves examples of Spanish and American-era architecture found in its town proper laid out with the Spanish colonial town planning system for the Indies and is also a pre-Hispanic archaeological site.
 The National Historical Institute (now the National Historical Commission of the Philippines) declared a specific portion of Pila as a National Historical Landmark in 2000.
+The town has been recognized by scholars as a possible contender in UNESCO as a World Heritage Site.

 Rationale for Declaration as Historic Town Center

 The NHI board resolution cites several reasons for the declaration of certain areas in downtown Pila as National Historical Landmark: